Pictou: Attractions

+Events

+The Pictou Lobster Carnival takes place annually in early July at the old train station, and the waterfront.
+The Lobster Carnival is a yearly event celebrating the end of the fishing season and has been celebrated since 1934.
+The carnival includes a midway, 'Rock the Lobster' concerts, a pageant, breakfasts, a car show, fireworks, a beer garden, crate runs, hauling/net cutting contests, boat races, and lobster dinners.
+As of 2024, it is the longest-running active lobster festival in North America.
+It draws thousands to the town annually for the event.

+The town also used to host a large celebration for Ship Hector Festival in August.
+This ended in the early 2010s, although there are still New Scotland Days celebrations in September.
+The celebrations centre on the ship Hector and include a Celtic church service and a descendants reunion.

+In 2023, for the 250th Anniversary of the landing of the Ship Hector, the town received federal and provincial funding to support a three-month long celebration.

+The main celebrations consisted of evening concerts on a waterfront stage, a daily vendor market, the rededication of the No. 2 Construction Battalion monument, the church service, descendants reunion, the Voyage musical about the Hector, and a visits from the Governor General of Canada and the Lieutenant Governor of Nova Scotia.
+The headliners for the concerts included Ashley MacIsaac, Cassie & Maggie, Terra Spencer, Mary Beth Carty, Ray Stewart, Amelia Parker, Christina Martin, Jud Gunning, Steve MacIntyre, Morgan Toney, Darren McMullen, Rachel Davis, Rum Ragged, Terry Kelly, DeeDee Austin, and the Barra MacNeils.

+Museums

-The primary tourist attraction in Pictou Town is the waterfront along Pictou Town Harbour.
-During the 1990s-2000s, industrial land on the Pictou Town waterfront was redeveloped with the centrepiece being construction of the replica tall ship Hector.
+The primary tourist attraction in Pictou is the waterfront along Pictou Harbour.
+During the 1990s–2000s, industrial land on the Pictou waterfront was redeveloped with the centrepiece being construction of the replica tall ship Hector.
 Now completed, the ship is docked each summer at the Hector Heritage Quay, an interpretive centre that includes three floors of exhibits, as well as access to the floating replica.
-From 2020 to 2023, the ship is being refurbished and set to be open to visitors again on the 250th anniversary of the landing of the original Ship Hector.
+From 2020 to 2024.
 Next door to the Hector Heritage Quay is the Northumberland Fisheries Museum, Lobster Hatchery, and Lighthouse Museum.

-In early July, the Lobster Carnival takes place.
-The Lobster Carnival is a yearly event celebrating the end of the fishing season and has been a town festival since 1934.
-The carnival includes a midway, concerts, a pageant, a car show, fireworks, and lobster dinners.

-The waterfront redevelopment also features a marina and small boardwalk that connects to the Trans-Canada Trail.
-The historic Intercolonial Railway station on the waterfront has been restored.

-Grohmann Knives Ltd, the only knife manufacturing factory in Canada, are the sole producers of the historic D.H.
+Grohmann Knives Ltd., the only knife manufacturing factory in Canada, are the sole producers of the historic D.H.
 Russell Belt Knives and Grohmann Kitchen Knives for over 50 years.
-Free factory tours of the plant are offered to the public.
+Free factory tours of the plant are offered to the public on Water Street.

-The McCulloch House Museum on the edge of downtown offers a research centre and a nineteenth-century house museum.
-The house, once belonging to Rev. Dr. Thomas McCulloch, is part of the Nova Scotia Museum network and their museum pass program.
+The McCulloch House Museum on the edge of downtown offers an archives and research centre and a nineteenth-century house museum.

-The war cenotaph was sculpted by the renowned George Hill.

-Water taxis and boat tours of the harbour are available, which also connect to the town of New Glasgow.